 Did the world want an iPhone?

-When asked why he didn’t put more resources into market research, Steve Jobs would say that “A lot of times, people don’t know what they want until you show it to them.”
+When asked why he didn’t put more resources into market research, Steve Jobs would say that “A lot of times, people don’t know what they want until you show it

 People didn’t need a smartphone until they saw how much better their life could be if they had Apple’s product in their lives.